 - Brief Image: Upload a high quality thumbnail image for your brief, which will be used across the Genero platform and for promotion of your job.
 The optimal size for the image is 600 x 338 pixels.
 Try to avoid text or logos in this image as it may be too small to read across different devices, but do choose an image that is relevant to the brief and will stand out.

 - Customise Banner: Think of a catchy strapline that explains the brief in less than 50 characters.
 It should be short, sweet and informative.
 For example: ‘Make a 30 second stop-motion video for Instagram!’.
-You can then upload a vibrant or emotive banner image, which will sit at the top of the brief page.
-The ideal size is 2400 x 400 pixels.
+You can then upload a vibrant or emotive banner image, which will sit in the left hand panel.
+The ideal size is 600 x 1200 pixels.
 If you don’t have any suitable images to use, we’d suggest searching for a relevant creative commons image on a site like Unsplash.

 - Logos: Add your brand and/or agency logo.
 These will need to work on a white background!